Tears of the Prophets: Reception

 "Tears of the Prophets" was first broadcast on June 13, 1998 in broadcast syndication within the United States.
 It received Nielsen ratings of 4.1 percent, and an average of 3.9 million viewers This placed it in fifteenth place in the timeslot, and was the lowest rated episode of the sixth season during the initial broadcast.
 Prior to the broadcast of the episode, there had been a great deal of publicity due to the imminent death of Jadzia Dax, which had not been held back as a surprise.
 The advertisements placed in magazines alluded to the fact, and the story had been picked up by the national press.
 Farrell's subsequent casting on Becker was also covered, as was her replacement by Nicole de Boer for the seventh and final season as Ezri Dax.

 Jamahl Epsicokhan of Jammer's Reviews thought that the episode took a while to get to the point, but delivered in the end, using the death of Jadzia as a way to drop Sisko "into an abyss of despair".
 He thought that the melodrama surrounding Jadzia's death was exaggerated, and that the manner of the death was random, but the context of the effects of Jadzia's death "really works".
 He gave the episode a score of three and a half out of four.

 Several reviewers re-watched the episode after the end of the series.
-Michelle Erica Green of TrekNation called the episode "an episode of mythic proportion, with a tour de force performance by Avery Brooks".
-She praised the plot in the episode saying that "what Sisko really did was choose tactics over intuition, or perhaps intellect over spirituality...and it was the wrong choice.
+Michelle Erica Green of TrekNation called it "an episode of mythic proportion, with a tour de force performance by Avery Brooks".
+She praised the plot, saying that "what Sisko really did was choose tactics over intuition, or perhaps intellect over spirituality...and it was the wrong choice.
 This is a stunning moment for Star Trek: an acknowledgement that there are forces in the universe which cannot be coerced, manipulated, or […] talked into submission by Starfleet captains."
 She hoped that the repercussions from the episode would lead into the seventh series.

-In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, noting the episode for its depiction of futuristic space battles.
+In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide, noting its depiction of futuristic space battles.

 In 2018, SyFy included this episode on their Jadzia Dax binge-watching guide for this character.
-They also recommended watching it as part of a trilogy with "Image in the Sand", and "Shadows and Symbols".
+They also recommended watching it as part of a trilogy with "Image in the Sand" and "Shadows and Symbols".

 In 2020, Den of Geek listed this episode as part of one of the best stories of Star Trek: Deep Space Nine.